Photo Credit:Viktor Lantos

 This only works if the pH of the RO water is less than the pH of your aquarium.
 But since RO water is ideally just H2O molecules, the pH is typically 7.0 so it is often less than that of your tap water.
-If you are trying to reduce the pH of an aquarium with a pH of over 7.1, you can add RO water to it and quickly make your water more acidic (decrease pH).
+If you’re trying to reduce the pH of an aquarium with a pH over 7.1, you can add RO water to make the water more acidic (decrease pH).

-RO water can be purchased at pretty much any aquarium supply store apart from big chains like PetSmart and Petco, for fairly cheap.
-Reef aquarium stores will surely have it for sale but note that you will want to bring your own bucket (I bring a 5 gallon bucket) to put the water in or it will cost quite a bit more to use the bucket they will have for sale.
+RO water can be purchased at most aquarium supply stores apart from big chains like PetSmart and Petco.
+Reef aquarium stores will surely have it for sale but you will want to bring your own bucket.
+I bring a 5 gallon bucket or two to prevent having to buy a bucket at the store.

-It is said that in the end, you want to strive for a chemical free tank.
+In the end, you want to strive for a chemical free tank.
 This is true.
-But take for example that you have a current pH of 8.0 and want to move to a pH of 6.5.
-If you do all of the natural methods listed above, you will likely only drop it to the 7.5 pH range after multiple weeks in effect.
+But take for example that you have a pH of 8.0 and want to move it to 6.5.
+If you do all of the natural methods listed above, it may only drop to the 7.5 range after a few weeks.
 Doing the natural methods are perfect for sustaining a low pH, but getting to that range initially is best done by the addition of a pH down solution.
 I recommend this brand as they have been trusted in the industry the longest and are also the best price for the amount you get.